benny-edlund/task-pool/docs/tutorial.md

 }

 ```
-The code using the imperative api quickly becomes a lot more involved to read and mentally verify as more lines need to change and more data dependencies need to be understood.
+The code using the standard api quickly becomes a lot more involved to read and verify as more lines need to change and more data dependencies need to be understood.
 The version using pipes in contrast features a single addition in the pipeline that is neatly diffirentiated from its previous iteration.

-As tasks pools pipe implementation utilizes lazy task arguments to pass values between pipeline stages it also quite naturally falls into value oriented programing which is a much safer way to structure asynchronous programs.
-Functions used in a pipeline can simply take and return inputs by value and `task_pool` will convert these into futures passed lazily between stages using `submit` by wrapping each stage into a dynamically generated temporary type, the `Pipe`.
+As `be::task_pool`s pipe implementation utilizes the lazy task arguments we read about previously to pass values between pipeline stages it also quite naturally falls into value oriented programing which is a much safer way to structure asynchronous programs.
+Functions used in such a pipeline can simply take and return inputs by value and `be::task_pool` will convert these into futures passed lazily between stages using `submit` by wrapping each stage into a dynamically generated type that suits the function, the `Pipe`.

 This type contains only a reference to the executing pool and the `Future` of the previous stage.
-When a new stage is added on the future is moved into the task_pool as a lazy future and as such the resulting temporaries require very little stack storage.
+When a new stage is added this future is moved into the task_pool as a lazy argument and as such the resulting temporaries require very little storage.
+There is only ever one future on the loose that can control the conclusion of the entire pipeline.

-Pipe object that hold valid futures will call `Future::wait()` on destruction which means that uncaptured pipelines will safely block for completion before leaving a scope.
+Pipe object that hold valid futures will call `Future::wait()` on destruction which means that uncaptured pipelines will safely block as if they where direct function calls.
 ```cpp
 int main()
 {